janboddez/addon-for-activitypub/README.md

 # ActivityPub Add-on
 Somewhat modifies the [ActivityPub plugin](https://wordpress.org/plugins/activitypub/)’s behavior.

-All features can be switched on or off separately.
+Most features can be switched on or off separately.
 All of this is subject to change.
 No warranties whatsoever.

+## Incoming Likes and Reposts
+This plugin adds support for incoming likes and reposts.
+(For [outgoing replies and reposts](https://github.com/janboddez/addon-for-activitypub?tab=readme-ov-file#enable-replies), see below.)

 ## Options
 ### Local-only Category